cmoore/cmoore.github.com/_posts/2018-6-4-five-years-with-common-lisp.markdown

 - Programming a live system
 - Images (or if you're a lisp machine dreamer, worlds)
 - Code transformation and to a lesser extent, generation.
- - I'm now convinced that code generation should be kept to a minimum.
+ - I'm now (mostly) convinced that code generation should be kept to a minimum and real power comes from code transformation.
 - CLOS/MOP
 - Freedom
 - System Malleability
 - I genuinely feel like I can do anything I can think up... for better or worse.

 I'll add to or modify this in the next few days as I think of good ways to expand on these points.